hayd/s/juliadocs/content.md

 ```
 {{LightGraphs}}
 ```

 becomes the same as help YourPackage.

 ![About LightGraphs](about_lightgraphs.png)

-INCLUDE images from help of functions.
+TODO images from help of functions.

 ---